DCjanus/clickhouse-sqlalchemy/docs/connection.rst

 Connection configuration
 ========================

-ClickHouse SQLAlchemy uses the following syntax for the connection string:
+ClickHouse SQLAlchemy uses the following syntax for the connection URL:

     .. code-block::